Fall 2019 (Under Development)

 Online Readings Packet with Discussion Questions (ND.Edu Netid is required for access)

-Dropbox and Box.
+Notre Dame Cloud Storage.
 Almost every semester I seem to have a student whose computer crashes or who accidentally deletes the most current version of their paper or has some other problem.
 I've even had students who had to rewrite their papers from scratch.
-I therefore strongly encourage you to set up a Dropbox account (or something similar) if you do not already have one.
+I therefore strongly encourage you to set up a Dropbox account (or something similar, e.g. Box, Google Drive) if you do not already have one.
 Dropbox gives you a minimum of 2GB of free online storage.
 I try to keep most of my current teaching and research work in Dropbox; that way it is backed up and I also have online access wherever I am.
 If you set up an account use your .edu email address because you can get more bonus storage that way.
 For more click on this link.
-Or, you may wish to use the Box feature offered by Notre Dame.
-I've never used it but it sounds like a good service.
-Note, however, that you lose access to Box after you graduate, so you'll eventually need to copy your files somewhere else.
-See http://oithelp.nd.edu/shared-file-space/box/ .

 Online readings for the Introduction